tobyzerner/json-api-server/README.md

 $type->hasMany('comments');
 ```

-By default the [resource type](https://jsonapi.org/format/#document-resource-object-identification) that the relationship corresponds to will be derived from the relationship name.
+By default, the [resource type](https://jsonapi.org/format/#document-resource-object-identification) that the relationship corresponds to will be derived from the relationship name.
 In the example above, the `user` relationship would correspond to the `users` resource type, while `comments` would correspond to `comments`.
 If you'd like to use a different resource type, call the `type` method:

 ```php
 $type->hasOne('author')